AmnahAli/academic-kickstart/content/home/experience.md

 An Introduction to Computer Sciences Computer Programming using C++,Introduction to Algebra, Matlab and Discrete Mathematics.
 * In addition to the time spent in the classroom, I prepared classes,    written lectures or create slides, created homework and exams, grade, and respond to student questions in person and through email.
 * Supervised Undergraduate Research Projects, they engage in such projects to help students learn and to train them to do research.
-* Designed new courses at the undergraduate levels and updating the curriculum requirements for various degrees.
+* Designed new courses at the undergraduate levels and updating the curriculum requirements for various degrees """
-  """

 [[experience]]
   title = "Teaching Assistant/ Computer Lab Specialist"